kerolloz/03-CS-Second-Term/CONTRIBUTING.md

 - go to your forked repo
 - clone it
 - open it with atom
-- make your changes
+- make your changes, stage them
 - save `commit` **Keep a good commit message**
 - push changes to your repo
 - submit a pull request

-*NOTE*: You can contact me if you have any problems
+*NOTE*: You can contact me if you are facing any troubles or having any problems